 In his book Grapes & Wines Oz Clarke likens the aromas of Roussanne to those of herbal tea and pears.

-Like its sister this variety ages very well, give it five or even ten years bottle age.
+With age the floral notes in the aroma are replaced with more complex characters.
+Like its sister variety Marsanne this variety ages very well, if you give it five or even ten years bottle age.

 In Australia this variety is made into varietal wines, but it is more often blended with Marsanne, or occasionally in a three way blend with Viognier.

 The historic Yerringberg in the Yarra Valley makes outstanding varietal wine from Roussanne.
 It needs extended bottle age.

 In the Northern Rhone the variety is used in blends with Marsanne to make white Hermitage wines, it is also used as a component of the red wines of Chateauneuf du Pape.